SujitBista/medbook/plan.md

 ---

-#### 4.0.1 Admin Dashboard with Tabs and Doctor Schedule Management
+#### 4.0.1 Admin Dashboard with Tabs and Doctor Schedule Management ✅ COMPLETE

 **Goal**: Enhance admin dashboard with tabbed interface and enable admins to schedule doctors for specific dates and times in an intuitive, date-first workflow.

 **Note**: This task builds upon the existing admin dashboard (Task 4.0) and availability management backend (Task 4.2).
 The current system uses `startTime`/`endTime` DateTime fields which can be confusing.
 This enhancement will provide a more intuitive date-based scheduling workflow that aligns with real-world clinic scheduling patterns.

+**Recent Bug Fixes (Dec 2024)**:

+- Fixed date validation issue where form showed error "Please select at least one date" even when date was selected
+- Improved error message handling to display user-friendly messages instead of `[object Object]` for conflict errors (409)
+- Added proper error extraction from API response structure
+- Enhanced date input onChange handler to properly sync state and clear errors

 **Improved Scheduling Workflow**: